prajwal78/WebService/README.md

     We can achieve token based authentication using JSON Web Tokens(JWTs).

+    JSON Web Token is a JSON-based open standard (RFC 7519) for passing claims between parties in web application environment.
+For more info, please visit https://jwt.io/.

     ![Token-base Auth](https://github.com/prajwal78/WebService/blob/master/images/%20Token-based%20Auth.jpg "Token-base Auth")

-    In the above diagram, there is a client communicating to the server to access its resources using the HTTP protocol.
+    In the above diagram, there is a client communicating to the server to access its resources over the HTTP.

     Firstly, the client sends a request with username and password to the server for authentication.
 The server verifys the client's credentials and generates a token for the client if the credentials is valid.
 The token is sent back as response from the server.
 The client is authenticated to access the resources.